EloiStree/HelloEloiTeachingModule/MakeList/Girleek2025/06_UniversOfWeb.md

 # Web

+**Exploring OGame through Code: A Journey in HTML, Selenium, and Web Scraping**
-- Play Ogame with code to learn HTML, Selenium and Scrapping
+- Dive into OGame with Code to Master HTML, Selenium, and Scraping Techniques
-    - Use of Tamper Monkey to scrap website date and inject code in HTML
+  - Leveraging Tampermonkey for Website Scraping and HTML Injection
-    - Use of C# Selenium to scrap website HTML pages.
+  - Employing C# Selenium for Efficient Extraction of Website HTML Pages
+  - Aim to explore the basics of HTML by having fun modding a old game on a website.